-1. I am not a member of a fraternity/sorority but am interested in seeking membership.
+1. I am not a member of a fraternity/sorority but I am interested in seeking membership.

 You have two options to seek membership in 1 of our 10 National Panhellenic Conference chapters.
-You may participate in Upper Class Recruitment known as COB, which stands for Continuous Open Bidding.
-Please attend the Upper Class Recruitment meeting on September 6th at 5:00 pm to receive information about this process.
+You may participate in Upperclassmen Recruitment known as COB, which stands for Continuous Open Bidding.
+Please attend the Recruitment Registration meeting on September 1, 2019 at 3:00 pm to receive information about this process.
 During the meeting you will fill out a Personal Information Form (PIF) and the Release of Information Consent Card.
 This process is free of charge.
-Upper Class Open Houses begin on September 10th.
+Upperclassmen Open Houses begin on September 10, 2019.
 Membership opportunities during COB are limited because every chapter is not eligible or required to participate in the process.
-The chapters open for new members will give brief presentations at the Upper Class Recruitment Meeting.
-After visiting Open Houses and meeting many of our active sorority women the chapter will hold invite only recruitment events beginning on September 81 and most chapters will disseminate bids, invitations to join,on September 14.
+After visiting Open Houses and meeting many of our active sorority women the chapter will hold invite only recruitment events beginning after September 10, 2019 and most chapters will disseminate bids, invitations to join, on September 17, 2019.
 You may receive multiple bids during the COB process.

 Informal Recruitment Registration Eligibility Requirements: